Harmanpreet Singh (footballer)

-Harmanpreet Singh (ਹਰਮਨਪ੍ਰੀਤ ਸਿੰਘ; born 2 September 2001) is an Indian professional footballer who plays as a winger for Bengaluru FC in the Indian Super League.
+Harmanpreet Singh (ਹਰਮਨਪ੍ਰੀਤ ਸਿੰਘ; born 2 September 2001) is an Indian professional footballer who plays as a winger.

 Career

 Harmanpreet was signed by Indian Arrows from United Punjab FC.
 He made his professional debut for the Indian Arrows side against Punjab F.C. on 1 December 2018, He was brought in 86th minute as Indian Arrows lost 1–0.

 East Bengal

 In November 2020, Harmanpreet was signed by Indian Super League side East Bengal.
 He made his debut for the club on 3 January 2021 in a 3–1 win against Odisha as he came on as a substitute in the 72nd minute.

 Bengaluru FC

-It was announced on 18 July 2021 that Bengaluru FC had acquired him on a two year contract.
+It was announced on 18 July 2021 that Bengaluru FC had acquired him on a two-year contract.

+Inter Club d'Escaldes

+In October 2024, Singh joined Primera Divisió outfit Inter Club d'Escaldes on a loan deal.